Ebazhanov/dapp-university-js-for-blockchain/Readme.md

   undefined

   >web3
-  //a set of web3 methods will appear
+  // a set of web3 methods will appear

   //use Etherscan.io to find an account
   > var address = '0xBE0eB53F46cd790Cd13851d5EFf43D12404d33E8'